unmtransinfo/TICTAC/README.md

 * **descriptions**:  may be text mined for both the intended and other conditions, symptoms and phenotypic traits, which may be non-obvious from the study design.
 * **study\_references**: via PubMed, text mining of titles, abstracts can associate disease/phenotypes, protein targets, chemical entities and more.
 The "results\_reference" type may include findings not anticipated in the design/protocol.
 * **interventions** include drug names which can be recognized and mapped to standard IDs, a task for which NextMove LeadMine is particularly suited.
+* LeadMine chemical NER also resolves entities to structures via SMILES, enabling downstream cheminformatics such as aggregation by chemical substructure and similarity.